VPeti1/FlexPkg/README.md

 # FlexPkg
-A new way of automation
+A new way to install programs

 # How to install?
 ## Install Python